 [1-10.
-Repealed by No. 55 of 2004 s.
+Deleted by No. 55 of 2004 s.
 464(3).]

 11. Hearings

-[(1) repealed]
+[(1) deleted]

 (2) Where, in a particular case, the State Administrative Tribunal determines that it would be in the best interests of the person to whom proceedings commenced under this Act relate for the hearing or part of the hearing to be closed to the public, the Tribunal may, subject to subclause (3), direct that a person shall not be present at the hearing unless —